sunil07t/Exploring-Collaborations-in-the-Billboard-Charts/index.md

 **Inspiration**
-- Who is the most collaborative Billboard Charting musician in the past 50 years?
+- Who is the most collaborative Billboard Chart musician in the past 50 years?

 - Which year had the most collaborations?